15 Best Cable Machine Leg Exercises (With Workout Routine)

 2. With your feet together, grab onto the cable machine with both hands and lean forward with your back straight.

-3. Then move your leg back until your glutes contract, and there should be a slight bend in your leg.
+3. Then, move your leg back until your glutes contract.
+Your leg should be slightly bent.

 4. Hold for one second, then slowly return to the starting position without placing your leg on the ground.
 This is one rep.

 5. Repeat for desired sets and reps.
-Repeat with opposite leg.
+Repeat with the opposite leg.

 Tips

-• Keep an upright posture and make sure your leg stays straight at all times.
+• Keep an upright posture and ensure your leg always stays straight.

 • Hold on to the cable machine to keep your body stable.